-Salary: In 2011, the median medical scientist salary was $76,130.
+Salary: The median medical scientist salary was $76,130.
 Those working in doctor’s offices made the most annually, roughly $120,000, but they held a small percentage of jobs in the industry.
 By comparison, the typical medical scientist will find employment in research and development and make $95,000 a year.

 Employment Opportunities: Most medical scientists work for universities, private medical institutions, and government agencies.
 Those working for the government spend the majority of their time conducting experiments and clinical trials with federal funding.
 At the university level, medical scientists research new methodologies and petition for funding through grant writing.
 The main focus of medical scientists in the private sector, such as pharmaceutical companies, is to develop drugs and medical devices, seeking approval from the Food and Drug Administration before new products can be sold.

 Part V: Medical Science: The Next Frontier

 The medical science profession is constantly evolving.
 While many of the most famous medical science discoveries happened during the 20th century, the future of medical advancements knows no bounds.
 In just the last decade, we’ve been able to access research from the Human Genome Project with the touch of a fingertip; minimally invasive surgeries have significantly reduced patient suffering and shortened recovery time; and advances in in vitro fertilization have revolutionized parenthood.